-Sweaty Lenny and The Special Chicken People (featuring Chicken Skewers with Mirin Mint Dip)
+Sweaty Lenny and The Special Chicken People (featuring Chicken Sates with Mirin Mint Dip)

 Oh January, we meet again– with your grey skies and empty afternoons.
 After all that delicious chaos in December you’d think I’d crave these quiet weeks, but alas, I thrive in pandemonium and January always hits me like a ton of ennui bricks.